-"We fully intend to put together the best possible defense and stay the course for four full quarters," Sandusky told a crush of reporters before climbing into a black SUV driven by Amendola.
+"We fully intend to put together the best possible defense and stay the course for four full quarters," the coach told a crush of reporters before climbing into a black SUV driven by Amendola.

 Lawyers for several of the alleged victims said they were shocked.
-Michael Boni, a Bala Cynwyd lawyer who represents an 18-year-old accuser from Lock Haven, said he dined with the teen Monday night and took a front-row seat Tuesday expecting to watch him testify.
+Michael Boni, a Bala Cynwyd attorney who represents a 18-year-old accuser from Lock Haven, said he dined with the teen Monday night and took a front-row seat Tuesday expecting to watch him testify.

-Boni's cocounsel, Philadelphia lawyer Slade McLaughlin, was one of several who interpreted the waiver as Sandusky's first step toward a guilty plea.
+Boni's co-counsel, Philadelphia attorney Slade McLaughlin, was one of several who interpreted the waiver as Sandusky's first step toward a guilty plea.
 "It's absolutely going in that direction," McLaughlin said.